 If you’re an independent contractor, freelancer, or self-employed professional, you’re in good company.
-A recent study shows 1.5 million Canadians are self-employed, and indicates that 45% of Canadians will be self-employed by 2020.
+A recent study shows that more than 1.5 million Canadians are self-employed, and indicates that 45% of Canadians will be self-employed by 2020.
 Maybe your goal is to supplement your regular income, as 41% of self-employed Canadians are doing.
 Or perhaps you want to achieve more flexibility in your work-life equation, like 47% of those surveyed said.
 Whatever your reasons, with a lower self-employment tax bill, you can keep more of what you earn.
 Once you understand the tax implications of self-employment, you can engage in activities that lower taxes for your business and yourself, and get the most from tax credits and deductions available to you.

 Invest in and Market Your Small Business

 When you’re self-employed, your greatest business asset is you.
 Investing in and marketing your small business equals an investment in your professional and personal future, and there are tax benefits waiting in the wings.
 Do you use traditional media to promote your business?
 You can deduct 100% of advertising expenses if you invest in Canadian radio, TV station, and newspaper ads.
 The Canada Revenue Agency (CRA) applies special rules to magazine and periodical advertising deductions, but it might be worth your time and money to investigate.
 You can also deduct the cost of designing, producing, and distributing materials including flyers, palm cards, business cards, banners, and websites that promote your services or goods.

 If you haven’t yet done so, it’s a good idea to open accounts that lower taxes now and later.
 One great option for self-employed people like you is a Tax-Free Savings Account (TFSA), and another is a Registered Retirement Savings Plan (RRSP).